PhotonMastr/Hollow-Sun/README.md

 # Hollow Sun

 *Hollow Sun* is a console-based post-apocalyptic RPG where players navigate a ruined world filled with secrets, challenges, and strategic decisions.
 The game features a branching narrative, characters, and exploration in a Post-Apocalyptic wasteland.
+## Updates
+- This game will have a chapter-based update system, where each update is a new chapter with new content that expands on the existing story and brings new things to do.
+- It will be updated at the developer's will.
+Not scheduled
+## Bugs
+- This game will probably have a few bugs you find
+- Most are fixed by reopening the game, be patient, this game is a lot more work than it looks like
 ## Features

 - **Post-apocalyptic world**: Explore a world that has been devastated by an unspecified catastrophe.